Tag Archives: Regina Hall

 As for the ‘comedy’ categorisation, I don”t recall laughing, though I may have smiled a few times.

-Even though I didn’t love it, there are definitely people who really had a good time watching Support The Girls, so maybe you’ll be one of them.
+Even though I didn’t love it, there are definitely people who really had a good time watching Support The Girls.
+As such, maybe you’ll be one of them.
 Watch it if you’re curious enough.

 Haley Lu Richardson, Dylan Gelula, Brooklyn Decker, Dylan Gelula, AJ Michalka and Lea DeLaria also star.